datacarpentry/python-ecology-lesson/06-plotting-with-matplotlib.md

 ## More Information

 This is a basic tutorial to get you started using Python to make your graphs.
-For more information on Matplotlib, visit the official site: http://matplotlib.org/
+For more information on Matplotlib, visit the [official site](http://matplotlib.org/)